Rushia-cn/Rushia-button/README.md

 ## About
 A button board for vtuber Uruha Rushia.

+Notice: **This is a spontaneous project by fans and has no relation with Uruha Rushia or Hololive**

 ## Contribute
 ### New Clips
 Send us the audio file or link to a video and time for that clip.
 We will handle the rest.
 Please provide the name.
 I18n is recommended -- we currently support ZH and EN, planning to add support for JP in future.
 You can use: